chitwansharma/IIEC_DOCKER_PROJECT/README.md

 # IIEC_DOCKER_PROJECT
 Under iiec rise1.0 compaign.
-I completed my training of DOCKER under the guidance of VIMAL DAGA SIR. here is my project using docker to set up a webapp Jhoomla.
+I completed my training of DOCKER under the guidance of Vimal Daga Sir. here is my project using docker to set up a webapp Jhoomla.
 # The setup of project is explained below.
  In redhat enterprise linux install the docker software.